mickey-doyle/SimpleKanbanCalendar/README.md

 4.  **Build for Windows (No Console Window):**
     ```bash
-    go build -ldflags -H=windowsgui -o GoCalendar.exe
+    go build -ldflags -H=windowsgui -o SimpleKanbanCalendar.exe
     ```

 5.  **Package with Icon:**
     If you have the Fyne command line tool installed:
     ```bash
-    fyne package -os windows -icon Icon.png --name "My Calendar App"
+    fyne package -os windows -icon Icon.png --name "Simple Kanban Calendar"
     ```

 ---

 ## 🛠️ Creating the Installer
-If you have modified the code and want to generate a new `MyCalendarSetup.exe` installer:
+If you have modified the code and want to generate a new `SimpleKanbanCalendar.exe` installer:

 1. Ensure you have **Inno Setup Compiler** installed.
 2. Run the `fyne package` command (step 5 above) to generate the executable.
-3. Open `setup_script.iss` in Inno Setup.
+3. Open `Installer Script.iss` in Inno Setup.
 4. Click **Build > Compile**.
 5. The new installer will be generated in the project folder.